electro-smith/libDaisy/README.md

 ## Overview

 Daisy is an open source sound computer.
 It provides an embedded platform for high fidelity/low latency audio processing without the complexity of designing a system from scratch.

+## Programming the Daisy
+Daisy can be programmed in a number of languages / environments.
+Here are the ones that are currently operational with examples and documentation(quantity of examples/docs may vary):

+- Arduino IDE

+- C

+Coming soon:

+- Max/MSP Gen~

+- FAUST

+- Pure Data export

 ## libDaisy